Norman Ebbutt: Early life

-Hall was educated at Willaston School.

-In 1910, at the age of 16, Norman Ebbutt spent six months teaching English to adults at the School of languages in Duisburg, Germany.
+Ebbutt was educated at Willaston School.
+In 1910, at the age of 16, Ebbutt spent six months teaching English to adults at the School of languages in Duisburg, Germany.
 The following year he had his first job in journalism, becoming second correspondent in Paris for The Morning Leader (later Daily News and Leader).
 Before returning to England in 1913, he spent some time in Finland and Russia.

-Times Reporter
+Times reporter

 He got a job with The Times in August 1914 but left a few months later to join the R.N.V.S. as temporary Lieutenant for the duration of the first world war, returning to The Times in 1919 to work in the foreign sub editors department.
 In 1925, he was sent to Berlin, where he became chief correspondent.

 During his time in Berlin, Ebbutt became well acquainted with top government officials and counted Chancellor Heinrich Brüning among his friends, and developed a reputation for accurate reporting and intelligent analysis.
 He was distrustful of Hitler and disliked the Nazis.
 In April 1933 he wrote in The Times: